philipwalton/blog/_articles/measuring-your-sites-responsive-breakpoint-usage.md

 ## The device problem

 To illustrate this problem, consider the iPhone.
-The range of iPhone screen sizes can go from 320 pixels on a iPhone 5s in portrait mode to 960 pixels on an iPhone 6 plus in landscape mode.
+The range of iPhone screen sizes can go from 320 pixels on an iPhone 5s in portrait mode to 960 pixels on an iPhone 6 plus in landscape mode.
 That's a *huge* range.
 In fact, on this site that range covers four out of the five total breakpoints.

 If you want to glean any useful information about the effectiveness of a design at a particular breakpoint, you can't do that with device data alone.
 In short, sites built responsively should be measuring breakpoint usage *in addition* to device usage.